 Choose the Upload Type from the dropdown:

-When you choose Append to Layer, click the dropdown box to select the layer you wish to append to.
+When you choose Add to existing layer click the dropdown box to select the layer you wish to append to.

 The following screen appears and you need to match the field names which you used in the headings of your spreadsheet, with the field names defined on the existing layer.